 Seek electronic, automated solutions where possible to resolve issues in a timely manner that minimizes supply chain latency.

-Maintain document deviations, data requirements and business practices consistent with FDA laws, regulations, and guidance documents.
+Maintain documentation regarding exceptions, data requirements and business practices consistent with FDA laws, regulations and guidance documents.

 Recognize that there are situations in which a manufacturer may determine that a product should remain on the market.
 For example, in instances of a product shortage, or when a product has expired but FDA has extended the product’s expiration date.
 In such cases, it is important for the manufacturer to communicate this information to downstream trading partners, so it is clear they are not receiving suspect product.
 The wholesale distributor will document and rely on the manufacturer’s instruction in these situations.